ainathecool/redhawk5200/README.md

 **redhawk5200/redhawk520** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [my Résumé](https://drive.google.com/file/d/1T5c4jHOHYRiGNZ39Pb5dide8x0zfaV3r/view?usp=sharing).
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...